SergioRibera/cmp-dotenv/README.md

 The plugin you need to have an autocomplete of the environment variables of your system and those of your `.env*` files

+> [!IMPORTANT]
+> This repository does not require constant updates but if you have any problems or feature suggestions open an [issue](https://github.com/SergioRibera/cmp-dotenv/issues) and I will be happy to check it out.

 ## Setup

 ```lua